capi20/Task-Management-MERN/README.md

 ### Task Management
 - #### Add & Edit Tasks:
   - Users can create tasks with mandatory fields like title, description, priority, due date, and assignee.
-By default status will be Todo.
+  - Task status is optional and by default it will be "Todo".
+  - Creator details will be added at the backend after validating user (JWT verify).
   - Built-in server validations ensure that due dates and assignee names are valid.
 - #### Delete Tasks:
   - Only the creator of a task can delete it for secure task management.